Toshiharu Ikeda: Director's Company and Evil Dead Trap

 After leaving Nikkatsu, Ikeda joined a number of other young directors in the Director's Company, a production company founded in 1982.
-Ikeda's first film with the Director's Company was the 1984 Mermaid Legend which is considered by many to be his finest work and which garnered a Best Director award for Ikeda at the 1985 Yokohama Film Festival.
+Ikeda's first film with the Director's Company, distributed by the Art Theater Guild, was the 1984 Mermaid Legend.
+A drama with exploitation premises, based on a manga by Takashi Ishii, in which a fisherman looks for revenge, developing the intense anti-nuclear sentiment that Japan was experiencing at the time.
+Marmaid Legend won three awards at the 1985 Yokohama Film Festival, for best director, actress and cinematography.
+It is considered by many to be his finest work, a cult, contextually rich, masterpiece of the extreme.
 A year later, Ikeda made Scent of a Spell, also for the Director's Company, a mystery about a newspaperman who saves a girl from suicide but discovers that she may not be as innocent as she seems.
 The screenplay was by Takashi Ishii who had also written the scripts for the Angel Guts series while he and Ikeda were together at Nikkatsu.

 Ishii also penned the script for Ikeda's 1988 Evil Dead Trap, called Japan's first "splatter movie", and credited with being the first Japanese modern horror film.
-Although usually said to have been influenced by Sam Raimi’s The Evil Dead and the work of Dario Argento, Ikeda claimed in an interview never to have seen their films, hating horror so much that he never even watched Evil Dead Trap.
+Although usually said to have been influenced by Sam Raimi's The Evil Dead and the work of Dario Argento, Ikeda claimed in an interview never to have seen their films, hating horror so much that he never even watched Evil Dead Trap.
 He did, however, attend a showing of the film in Los Angeles when it was released for American audiences in 1999.
 The film was successful enough to spawn a sequel directed by Izo Hashimoto.
 Ikeda returned to direct Evil Dead Trap 3: Broken Love Killer (1993), again written by Ishii, but only made a sequel in name outside of Japan.